Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: INTRODUCTION

-Conventionally, it has been held that in metallic systems, thermal transport is primarily carried by free electrons, with the contribution from phonons generally considered negligible.
-In such cases, the electronic thermal conductivity ($\kappa_{\rm e}$) can be estimated from electrical conductivity ($\sigma$) via the Wiedemann–Franz law (WFL), expressed as $\kappa_{\rm e} = L\sigma T$ \cite{chester1961law}.
+In many metals, electronic thermal conductivity ($\kappa_{\rm e}$) is often the dominant contribution to heat transport, although the lattice contribution can remain non-negligible depending on the material.
+In such cases, the electronic thermal conductivity can be estimated from electrical conductivity ($\sigma$) via the Wiedemann–Franz law (WFL), expressed as $\kappa_{\rm e} = L\sigma T$ \cite{chester1961law}.
 Here, the Lorenz number $L$ is commonly taken as the Sommerfeld value \cite{makinson1938thermal,klemens1986thermal}, $L_{0} = \pi^{2} k_{\rm B}^{2}/3e^{2} = 2.445 \times 10^{-8}$ W$\Omega$K$^{-2}$.
-However, this picture may not hold in WSMs, where low carrier densities can lead to a severely limited $\kappa_{\rm e}$, while weak ph-el scattering in combination with distinct phonon band structures may render the phonon contribution substantial or even dominant.
-Indeed, unusually large $\kappa_{\rm ph}$ have been reported in several systems, including W \cite{PhysRevB.99.020305}, Be \cite{PhysRevB.109.L220302}, $\theta$-TaN \cite{kundu2021ultrahigh}, and other \cite{PhysRevB.110.054304,PhysRevB.100.144306}.
-In these systems, heat transport is governed primarily by phonons rather than by charge carriers, contrasting sharply with conventional metallic behavior.
-For the TaAs family, weak ph-el scattering and low carrier densities are expected to amplify the role of phonon thermal transport.
-Concurrently, large cation–anion mass differences and strong covalent bonding also leads to a substantial frequency gap between acoustic and optical phonons (a-o gap) and bunching of acoustic branches \cite{ding2025concurrent}, which strongly suppresses three-phonon (3ph) scattering processes.
-Collectively, these features point toward the TaAs family as a candidate system for exhibiting anomalously high phonon thermal conductivity.
+However, this picture may not hold in WSMs, where the low carrier density associated with linearly dispersing bands near the Fermi level can substantially suppress $\kappa_{\rm e}$.
+At the same time, weak ph–el scattering, together with favorable phonon band structures, may render the phonon thermal conductivity ($\kappa_{\rm ph}$) substantial or even dominant.
+Indeed, unusually large $\kappa_{\rm ph}$ have been predicted in several systems, including W \cite{PhysRevB.99.020305}, Be \cite{PhysRevB.109.L220302}, $\theta$-TaN \cite{kundu2021ultrahigh}, and other \cite{PhysRevB.110.054304,PhysRevB.100.144306}.
+Most remarkably, recent experiments have confirmed that the topological semimetal $\theta$-TaN exhibits an ultrahigh room-temperature (RT) phonon thermal conductivity of approximately 1100 Wm$^{-1}$K$^{-1}$ \cite{doi:10.1126/science.aeb1142,10.1093/nsr/nwag106}, redefining the upper limits of thermal conductivity in metals.
+These findings demonstrate that phonons can play a dominant role in heat transport even in metallic systems and highlight topological semimetals as a promising platform for discovering materials with exceptionally high thermal conductivity.

+For the TaAs family, the low electronic density of states near the Fermi level and the resulting weak ph–el scattering are expected to further enhance the importance of phonon thermal transport.
+Concurrently, the large mass difference between cations and anions, together with strong covalent bonding, gives rise to a large frequency gap between acoustic and optical phonons (a-o gap) and bunching of acoustic branches \cite{ding2025concurrent}.
+These features substantially reduce the phase space for phonon-phonon scattering processes, particularly acoustic–acoustic–optical scattering ($aao$) channels, thereby favoring high phonon thermal conductivity.
+Collectively, these characteristics make the TaAs family a promising platform for exploring high phonon thermal conductivity in metallic systems.